 Colorado Onewheel Rentals

-Developed by the engineers at Future Motion, Inc, Onewheels were inspired by the idea of bringing the feeling of snowboarding to pavement.
-Powered by a 2-horsepower electric motor, the onewheel board has a top cruising speed of 16mph and has enough torque to climb over just about anything.
+Developed by the engineers at Future Motion, Inc, the Onewheel was inspired by the idea of bringing the feeling of snowboarding to pavement.
+Powered by a 2-horsepower electric motor, the Onewheel board has a top cruising speed of 16mph and has enough torque to climb over just about anything.
 The dynamic stabilization provides a lean-to-go control feature that allows you to carve turns just like snowboarding on both pavement and dirt.

 Full Day: $75